-- a. be tested and found negative for tuberculosis by an official tuberculosis test.
-The tuberculosis test must have been conducted no greater than 365 days before the event or originate in a herd that was certified as tuberculosis free with such certification occurring no greater than 365 days before the event - b. be tested and found negative for brucellosis by an official brucellosis test.
-The brucellosis test must have been conducted no greater than 365 days before the event or originate in a herd that was certified as brucellosis free with such certification occurring no greater than 365 days before the event.
-Camelids that are less than 120 days old, and castrated males are exempt from the brucellosis testing requirement. - K. All animals imported for the purpose of fair, show, or exhibition are required to be officially identified.
+- a.
+Be tested and found negative for tuberculosis by an official tuberculosis test.
+The tuberculosis test must have been conducted no greater than one (1) year before the event or originate in a herd that was certified as tuberculosis free with such certification occurring no greater than one (1) year before the event. - b.
+Be tested and found negative for brucellosis by an official brucellosis test.
+The brucellosis test must have been conducted no greater than one (1) year before the event or originate in a herd that was certified as brucellosis free with such certification occurring no greater than one (1) year before the event.
+Castrated males are exempt from the brucellosis testing requirement. - J. All animals imported for the purpose of fair, show, or exhibition are required to be officially identified.